kristofvarszegi/recursivefilter/README.md

 * Using texture memory for input: global memory accesses are already optimized for cache (same for using surface objects)
 * Implementing specific fast pow(float, int)

+(See repository branches for some of the abandoned ways.)

 # Further runtime optimization possibilities

 * Use half precision number format - depends on the requirements of the domain of usage